lunarc/lunarc_docs/docs/batch_system.md

 “sleep 1” command inside the do loop.
 In our testing this greatly enhances the stability by submitting the actual jobs over a longer period of time.
-With this statement included the script was able to successfully handle up to about 800 outstanding jobs on 16 and 32 cores.
+With this statement included the script was able to successfully handle up to about 800 outstanding jobs on 16 and 32 Alarik cores.
 For reasons of job reliability, we therefore recommend not to process more than 800 jobs in a single script.
 However it is possible to process significantly larger job numbers than 800 by carefully tuning sleep-time